Traps with Back or Shoulders?

 powerful muscle in the body and other muscles are working relatively

-a stabilizer it is typically the muscle that most taxed.
-The
+a stabilizer, it is typically the muscle that is most taxed.

-not as much as a squat but more than the Romanian Deadlift.
-On
+not as much as a squat, but more than the Romanian Deadlift.

-the Deadlift page, you can click on 'dynamic stabilzer' header
+On the Deadlift page, you can click on 'dynamic stabilizer' header

 notice the hips travel much lower on Deadlift as compared to